unahouExosite/docs/guides/user-management.md

     end
    ```

-#### User
-* User Signup
+# User Signup

-    In this example, you will be guided to add user-signup feature to your solution.
-To validate a new user, it requires at least two steps - creation and activation.
+In this example, you will add the user-signup feature to your solution.
+Validating a new user requires at least two steps—creation and activation.
 A user is unable to login until activated.
-Thus the signup process here will be:
+Thus, the signup process here will be:

-    1. A user submits with email, name, and password.
+1. A user submits their email, name, and password.

-    2. Your solution sends the user an email contains the activation link for verifing the email address.
+2. Your solution sends the user an email containing an activation link to verify their email address.

-    3. The user clicks the activation link to finish his signup.
+3. The user clicks the activation link to finish the signup process.

-   Now, you can start to implement by following steps.
+## User Implementation

-  * First, prepare an endpoint for user creation.
-It is assumed to be called when a user submits his email, name, and password.
+1. Prepare an endpoint for user creation to be called when a user submits their email, name, and password.

-    For use of MrMurano, create endpoint  **endpoints/api-user-signup.post.lua** and put the following code into it.
+    For use of Murano CLI, create endpoint  **endpoints/api-user-signup.post.lua** and input the following code.
     ```lua
     --#ENDPOINT POST /api/user/signup
     local email = request.body.email